OECD Companion to the Inventory of Support Measures for Fossil Fuels 2018

-This publication is concerned with all policies that directly support the production or consumption of fossil fuels in OECD countries and in a selection of partner economies.
+This publication is concerned with all policies that directly support the production or consumption of fossil fuels in all 35 OECD countries and in 8 partner economies.
 It provides a useful complement to the online OECD database that identifies and estimates direct budgetary transfers and tax expenditures benefitting fossil fuels, and from which it derives summary results and indicators on support to fossil fuels, as well as policy recommendations.

 - The full report is available on the OECD iLibrary

 - Policy note that introduces the OECD’s work on fossil fuel support